Extended mass and spheroidal deformation effects on epicyclic frequencies and periapsis shift in quasi-circular orbits: Gravitational potential of an inhomogeneous spheroid

 where $G$ denotes the gravitational constant, and the functions $\Delta$ and $m^2(u)$ are defined as follows:

 Now we assume the following form for $\rho(m^2)$:

 where $\rho_0$ is a constant, and $n$ is a positive number.
 When $n=0$, Eq.~\eqref{eq:rho} reduces to a constant density within the spheroid, corresponding to the Maclaurin spheroid.
+This density profile corresponds to the Ferrers model, which is widely used in galactic dynamics to represent ellipsoidal mass distributions such as galactic bars and bulges~\citep{BinneyTremaine:2008}.
+Although it does not describe a hydrostatic equilibrium configuration as in polytropic models, nor does it share the extended asymptotic tail of the Plummer profile, it captures the essential feature of central mass concentration.
+The index $n$ controls the steepness of this concentration, allowing for systematic variation of the density profile.
+We adopt this model primarily for its analytical tractability, which enables exact evaluation of the internal gravitational potential and facilitates investigation of deformation effects.
 Substituting Eq.~\eqref{eq:rho} into Eq.~\eqref{eq:Phigeneral} and performing the integration, we obtain

 which is referred to as the Ferrers potential.

 In the following, we focus on spheroids, i.e.,

 The residual axial symmetry of spheroids simplifies the analysis of their properties.
 For an inhomogeneous spheroid, the potential~\eqref{eq:Phintriaxial} reduces to